jsflot/DNA/DNA.md

 (2) Consumption of alcoholic beverages impairs your ability to drive a car or operate machinery, and may cause health problems

 **LEGAL WARNING:**
-(1) US federal law prohibits those younger than 21 from consumign alcohol.
+(1) US federal law prohibits those younger than 21 from consuming alcohol.

 # Steps